ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Framework and Methodology

 Finally, we also report the error on start time, corresponding to the absolute value $|(t_s (E_t) - t_s(E_d)|$.

 Figure~\ref{fig:examples} illustrates multiple scenarios in which these considerations are particularly important.
 Figure~\ref{fig:examples}a shows a correctly predicted event with a small error on the start time.
+The detected event does not extend to the trailing edge of the ICME, likely due to unclear boundary signatures in the magnetic field, density and temperature.
+As a result, ARCANE may have assigned a lower probability to the final part of the structure.
+Since Figure \ref{fig:examples} displays the binary classification after applying the threshold, this section of the ICME likely remained below the decision boundary, even though the raw probability output could have been nonzero.
 Figure~\ref{fig:examples}b shows a single ground truth event, for which two predicted events are detected.
-The second predicted event is not counted as an additional true positive to avoid overestimating the overall Precision.
+The second predicted event is not counted as an additional TP to avoid overestimating the overall Precision.
 This choice reflects the logic of a real-time detection setting, where the first prediction would have already triggered an alert.
 Any further predictions for the same event are considered redundant.

 Figure~\ref{fig:examples}c shows a correctly predicted event with no error on the start time.
 Figure~\ref{fig:examples}d shows a case where two distinct ground truth events are both detected by the same predicted event.
 In this case, the start time error for each ground truth event is measured as the difference between the beginning of the predicted event (shaded region) and the respective true start times, denoted by the vertical black (first event) and red (second event) lines.
 This leads to a larger start time error for the second event.
-However, the Delay for the second event is defined as $\delta$, since the contribution of the error on the start time to the Delay cannot be negative.
+Still, the Delay for the second event is defined as $\delta$, since the contribution of the error on the start time to the Delay cannot be negative.